Earth's circumference: Historical use in the definition of units of measurement

 In 1617 the Dutch scientist Willebrord Snellius assessed the circumference of the Earth at 24,630 Roman miles (24,024 statute miles).
 Around that time British mathematician Edmund Gunter improved navigational tools including a new quadrant to determine latitude at sea.
 He reasoned that the lines of latitude could be used as the basis for a unit of measurement for distance and proposed the nautical mile as one minute or one-sixtieth (1/60) of one degree of latitude.
 As one degree is 1/360 of a circle, one minute of arc is 1/21600 of a circle – such that the polar circumference of the Earth would be exactly 21,600 miles.
 Gunter used Snellius's circumference to define a nautical mile as 6,080 feet, the length of one minute of arc at 48 degrees latitude.

 In 1793, France defined the metre so as to make the polar circumference of the Earth 40,000 kilometres.
-In order to measure this distance accurately, the French Academy of Sciences commissioned Jean Baptiste Joseph Delambre and Pierre Méchain to lead an expedition to attempt to accurately measure the distance between a belfry in Dunkerque and Montjuïc castle in Barcelona to estimate the length of the meridian arc through Dunkerque.
-The length of the first prototype metre bar was based on these measurements, but it was later determined that its length was short by about 0.2 millimetres because of miscalculation of the flattening of the Earth, making the prototype about 0.02% shorter than the original proposed definition of the metre.
+To measure this distance accurately, the French Academy of Sciences commissioned Jean Baptiste Joseph Delambre and Pierre Méchain to lead an expedition to attempt to accurately measure the distance between a belfry in Dunkerque and Montjuïc castle in Barcelona to estimate the length of the meridian arc through Dunkerque.
+The length of the first prototype metre bar was based on these measurements, but it was later determined that its length was short by about 0.2 millimetres because of the miscalculation of the flattening of the Earth, making the prototype about 0.02% shorter than the original proposed definition of the metre.
 Regardless, this length became the French standard and was progressively adopted by other countries in Europe.
 This is why the polar circumference of the Earth is actually 40,008 kilometres, instead of 40,000.